 The Magic of Kilimanjaro

 Mount Kilimanjaro, standing proudly at 5,895 meters above sea level, is not just a mountain; it's an icon.
-The changing landscapes as you ascend, the diverse ecosystems, and the stunning vistas offer more than just a trekking experience—they offer a photographer's paradise.
+The changing as you ascend, the diverse ecosystems, and the stunning vistas offer more than just a trekking experience—they offer a photographer's paradise.

 Why Timelapse Photography on Kilimanjaro?